mggude/burger/README.md

-# Burger
+# To Do List

-A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM
+A To Do List logger with MySQL, Node, Express, Handlebars and a homemade ORM